pola-rs/r-polars/README.md

 - Modify and create new columns.
 - Sort data.
 - Join, group, and aggregate data.
+- Join and concatenate datasets.
+- Group and aggregate.
-- Handl missing values.
+- Handle missing values.
 - Work with dates and times.
 - Use the lazy execution engine for maximum performance and memory-efficient operations.

 ## Development and Contributions